 How much you can still claim (ex.
 GST).
 This is based on the approved contract value minus any amounts you have already claimed to date.

-Claims - Amount Claimable Ex
+Claims - Value Claimable Ex

 The suggested amount to claim on your next Invoice.
 This is calculated based on job costs to date or the estimated completion minus previous claims.
 The suggestion can be changed when creating an invoice.